Links on Android Authority may earn us a commission. Learn more.

 There is no denying that Apple has a world-class CPU design team that has consistently produced the best SoCs in the world over the last few years.
 Apple’s success isn’t magic.
 It is a result of excellent engineering, a good lead time over its competitors, and the luxury of making SoCs with lots of silicon for a small number of products.

 We won't see a SoC from Qualcomm, Samsung or Mediatek that can beat Apple's latest SoC in terms of raw CPU power, unless...

 I predict that we won’t see a SoC from Qualcomm, Samsung or Mediatek that can beat Apple’s latest SoC, in terms of raw CPU power unless one of the following happens:

 - Apple stumbles and produces a “bad” SoC.
 This means it will lose its lead against the other OEMs.

 - One of the leading chip makers decides to build an expensive CPU with a large surface area and lots of silicon dedicated to things like cache etc.

 One more thing

 It isn’t fair to close here.
 I have concentrated squarely on the CPU performance as measured by Geekbench.
-However a SoC isn’t just a CPU.
-There is also the GPU, the DSP, the ISP and so on.
-These components in the A11 are also impressive but so is the GPU, DSP, and ISP in the Snapdragon 835.
-Ultimately it comes down to user experience, does the iPhone 8 using the A11 offer a good user experience?
+However, an SoC isn’t just a CPU.
+There is also the GPU, the DSP, the ISP, and so on.
+These components in Apple’s processors are also impressive but so are the GPU, DSP, and ISP in Qualcomm’s processors.
+Ultimately, it comes down to user experience.
+Does the iPhone with Apple’s SoC offer a good user experience?
 Yes.
-Does the S8 or the Note 8 using the Snapdragon 835 make for a good user experience?
-Yes.
+Does the latest Android flagship using the latest Snapdragon make for a good user experience?
+Also, yes.

-What this means is that now is the time for Qualcomm, Samsung, Huawei, and ARM to redefine the traditional SoC and implement new features like neural processing.
+What this means is that now is the time for Qualcomm, Samsung, Mediatek, and Arm to redefine the traditional SoC and implement new features like neural processing.
 If they can do that better than Apple, then there is a chance that they will gain the upper hand in years to come.